-It is the responsibility of the recipient and/or the supervisor to inform Heart & Stroke if the recipient receives any other stipend award (i.e., NOT travel or poster awards) within 30 days of receiving notification of a successful Doctoral Personnel Award for Black Scholars.
+It is the responsibility of the recipient and/or the supervisor to inform Heart & Stroke if they receive any other stipend award (i.e., NOT travel or poster awards) within 30 days of receiving notification of a successful Doctoral Personnel Award for Indigenous Scholars, or at any time during the tenure of the award.
 Disclosure of alternate stipend awards must include the formal offer of the award(s), along with the terms and conditions.
-Recipients may NOT hold another stipend award(s) valued at \$30,000 per year for three (3) years or higher.
-Top-up funding is available under this program in order for the recipient to reach the same funding level should they receive another award for less than \$30,000 per year for three (3) years.
+Recipients may NOT hold another stipend award(s) valued at \$30,000 or higher per year at the same time as this award.
+Should the recipient receive another award for less than \$30,000 per year for three (3) years, top up funding is available under this program for the recipient to reach \$30,000 per year for three (3) years.